The price of in vitro fertilization (IVF) can be calculated in numerous ways: medical bills, the cost of medications, stress, time away from work.

 The embryos are placed in an incubator and monitored for several days.
 Those that develop successfully can be transferred into the patient’s uterus during a quick procedure that doesn’t require anesthesia, or they can be frozen for later use.
 To safeguard mother and babies, experts suggest transferring just one embryo per attempt.
 Two weeks after the embryo transfer, a blood test determines whether the patient is pregnant.

-Although IVF can be significantly more expensive than other treatments, such as intrauterine insemination (IUI), it is up to 10 times more effective.
+Although IVF can be significantly more expensive than other treatments, such as intrauterine insemination (IUI), it is significantly more effective.
+The success rate of IUI is approximately 5% to 20% per cycle.
 Only 3% of patients seeking fertility treatment use IVF, which is the most advanced treatment available.

 - Some fertility medications must be used with supplemental or supportive therapies.
-Each cycle may require 10 to 15 prescriptions, which can be complicated to manage.
+Additionally, based on Evernorth data, each cycle may require 10 to 15 prescriptions, which can be complicated to manage.